-Lily ranked #1 on the nature names for girls list in 2015.
-Two years later, the flower power name still holds the top spot.
-Many more girls answer to longer Lily names, too, making this one feel very popular, indeed.
+This flower power name still holds the top spot.
+Many more girls answer to longer Lily names, too – in fact, Lillian ranks even higher than just Lily!
 Lillie once reigned as the most popular spelling, but today the flower and the girl nearly always share the same spelling.
 My favorite Lily fact?
 It’s possible this name evolved as a nickname for Elizabeth, and Lillian and company came later.

 Hazel has spiked in use, climbing from the #10 spot in 2015 to #3 today.
 Gentle, vintage, and frills-free, a number of celebrity parents have embraced the name, from Julia Roberts to Emily Blunt.
 Factor in John Green’s appealing Hazel Grace from A Fault in Our Stars and no surprise this name is catching on.
 Another bonus for Hazel?
 Like many popular choices, it’s a color name as well as one borrowed from the natural world.

 Elegant and vintage, Violet is back in a big way today.
 Once considered shrinking and shy, we now tend to think of this name as vibrant and bold.
 Some credit goes to Downton Abbey’s inimitable Dowager Countess of Grantham, played by Dame Maggie Smith.
 There’s also Violet of The Incredibles – the teenage sister.
 The Disney-Pixar superhero family returned for a new adventure in 2018, which could boost the name even further.

 Current US popularity rank: #75